ozanMSFT/pytorch-wiki/Writing-Python-in-cpp-(a-manifesto).md

 As you can see from the question marks, there are immediate problems.
 What is the “type” of an untyped bag of arguments?
 What exactly is the type of forward on model_?
 How did we know that it was going to return exactly two tensors as outputs?
 Surely not all Modules behave like that?
 And what if you're going to subclass Trainer?

-We could endlessly litigate this situation every time it comes up, or we can appeal to the principle of *writing Python in C++* and accept that a *dynamic type* solves are problem:
+We could endlessly litigate this situation every time it comes up, or we can appeal to the principle of *writing Python in C++* and accept that a *dynamic type* solves our problem:

 ```
 class Trainer {